merlab-uw/Klone/Part2.HowToUseSingularities.md

 singularity pull shub://TomHarrop/singularity-containers:vcftools_0.1.16

 ```
 Congratulations!
 You have downloaded the *VCFtools* singularity to Klone.
-You have saved it to the directory /gscratch/merlab/singularity_sif and it has this file name: singularity-containers_vcftools_0.1.16.sif
+It is saved to the directory /gscratch/merlab/singularity_sif and it has this file name:

+  singularity-containers_vcftools_0.1.16.sif

 ## Step 3.
 Use the VCFTools singularity